minprog/platforms/django/lectures/sql/index.md

     python manage.py migrate

-Now, you’ll see some default migrations have been applied along with our own, and you’ll also notice that we now have a file called `db.sqlite3` in our project’s directory
+Now, you'll see some default migrations have been applied along with our own, and you'll also notice that we now have a file called `db.sqlite3` in our project's directory

 ![migrate output](migration1.png)